minima52/digital-garden/_pages/meta.md

 6. Point DNS to Github (where the website is stored)
 7. Update website using Visual Studio Code and Obsidian

-This website is built using individual pages that exist in folders on my PC formatted using Markdown, HTML and CSS.
-Despite having limited knowledge and skills in web development, I was able to the install the template and get the website up and running (slight learning curve) using both these helpful walkthoughs:
+The website is made up individual `.md` files that sit in folders on my PC.
+With the help of the following walkthroughs (slight learning curve), I was able to install the template and get the website up and running. 🎉

 - [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)
 - [Obsidian Jekyll workflow](https://refinedmind.co/obsidian-jekyll-workflow) by Mike Tannenbaum (used Visual Studio Code instead of Atom)